gmitirol/empop-use/docs/empop_use.md

 The scientific publication is currently under preparation, details will follow later.

-# 5. Browsing EMPOP for populations {#browsing-empop-for-populations .unnumbered}
+# 5. Browsing EMPOP for populations

 ![](fig11_populations.png)